 Similarly, in one area of DR Congo, our leader told me that women have never been invited to attend trainings, because women are not capable of learning.
 Congo is also, statistically, one of the most dangerous places to be a woman.
-The widespread belief that women are less human leads to women being treated as less than human.2
+The widespread belief that women are less human leads to women being treated as less than human.
+(Thankfully, the Holy Spirit moved the pastors, and they invited their wives to the second day of training!)

-Similarly those who are poorer are often looked down on, mistreated, and regarded as having less value.
+Those who are poorer are often looked down on, mistreated, and regarded as having less value.
 Those who can't afford a national identity card or an address miss out on the services that they desperately need.
-Governments rarely jump to solve this dilemma, because too often we just don't see these people as having the same value as ourselves.
+Governments rarely jump to solve this dilemma, because too often they just don't see these people as having the same value as more affluent people.